LonoCloud/conlink/README.md

 For the `netem` property, refer to the `netem` man page.
 The `OPTIONS` grammar defines the valid strings for the `netem` property.

+The `forward` property is an array of strings that defines ports to forward from the conlink container into the container over this link.
+Traffic arriving on the conlink container's docker interface of type `proto` and destined for port `conlink_port` is forwarded over this link to the container IP and port `container_port` (`ip` is required).
+The initial port (`conlink_port`) is offset by the service replica/scale number (minus 1).
+So if the first replica has port 80 forwarded then the second replica will have port 81 forwarded.
+For publicly publishing a port, the conlink container needs to be on a docker network and the `conlink_port` should match the target port of a docker published port (for the conlink container).

 ### Bridges